rafaeldtinoco/conntracker/README.md

 ```

 > Note: Like said previously, all the output is sorted by protocol, source and destination addresses.
 This makes your life - of creating/identifying firewall rules - much easier.

+## Compatibility

+The **conntracker** tool has been tested in Ubuntu Linux Groovy, Focal and Bionic.

+> Note that, when running it in any Ubuntu version higher than Bionic you **might** want to change firewall code used for the connection tracking and/or tracing.

+Ubuntu Groovy, for example, supports:

+- xtables / netfilter
+- nf_tables

+And whenever you execute "iptables" command you are actually, by default, executing the nf_tables based iptables (in compatibility mode).
+You can change that by executing "iptables-legacy" instead.
+Former will make sure you use xtables instead of nftables.

+The tool should work with both firewall codes, BUT if you face any issues you can visit *iptables.c* and change the binary commands used for **iptables** and **ip6tables** to **iptables-legacy** and **ip6tables-legacy** respectively (and read explanations why this being executed as a wrapper instead of using low level libs).

+## TODOs

+There is a missing feature: IPv6 tracing is not yet working.
+Check [this issue](https://github.com/rafaeldtinoco/conntracker/issues/1) if you need that feature.